SonalikaBisoyi/TodoApp/README.md

 **Task Creation ⚡:**

-* Users can easily create new tasks, task name, task description and catagory for each task.
+* Users can easily create new tasks, task name, task description and category for each task.

 **Task Status ✔️:**